Backup may fail for large files

 Backup to external hard drive

-If RAID is out of option, then you best choice is image backup.
-As for backing up data, you should have at least one backup saved at external storage device in case internal hard drive corruption.
-Therefore, an external hard drive is recommended for backing large files.
+If RAID is out of option, then your best choice is image backup.
+As for backing up data, you should have at least one backup saved at external storage device in case of internal hard drive corruption.
+Therefore, an external hard drive is recommended for backing up large files.

 To backup files and folders with AOMEI Backupper:

-1. Free download, install and open this backup tool.
+1. Connect the external hard drive properly.
+Free download, install and open this backup tool.

 2. Click “Backup” tab, choose “File Backup”.

-4. Click where the arrow point to select a location to save backup.
+4. Click where the arrow points to select the external drive to save backup.
+You can also backup large files to cloud if you want.

 Besides image file backup, you can also use File Sync to backup large files without imaging.
 If you want to be able to restore the backup when you cannot access Windows, you can use this tool to make bootable media.